Connecticut Pest Elimination, Inc Q&A

 Are Carpenter Ants dangerous to my home?

-Are the products used dangerous to kids and pets?
+Are the pest control products used dangerous to kids and pets?

 Safety is our top priority.
-All of our service professionals have been trained on the proper application of materials to insure a safe and healthy environment for your family and pets.
+All of our service professionals have been trained in the proper application of materials to ensure a safe and healthy environment for your family and pets.
 All professional pest control products we use have been registered for use by the United States EPA.

 How difficult are termites to treat?

-What are five things I can do inside my house to keep pests away?
+What are some things I can do inside my house to keep pests away?

 - Keep all kitchen areas clean (including floors) and free of useless clutter.
 Kitchen appliances should be kept free of spills and crumbs.
 Clean shelves regularly and store foods such as cereal, flour, and dog food in resealable containers.